- Home sleep apnea test requested or ordered

 - Appointment to pick up the test device

-- You put the device on and wear for sleep
+- At home you put the device on and wear for a night of sleep

 - Appointment to return the device

-- Follow up with your physician for results
+- Follow up appointment with your physician for results

-- Home sleep apnea testing is an overnight recording that you will carry out on your own.
+Home sleep apnea testing is an overnight recording that you will carry out on your own.
 Home sleep apnea testing became available in 2005.
-It has been widely used in the field of sleep medicine since the government, through Medicare, accepted it as a diagnostic test for obstructive sleep apnea.
+It has been widely used in the field of sleep medicine since the government, through Medicare, accepted it as a diagnostic test for obstructive sleep apnea about six years later..
 There are multiple devices available.
 The FDA approves them.
 Your sleep testing facility will utilize one of these devices.

 If your physician has ordered it for you, the day of your study you will have an appointment to pick up the testing unit.
 You will be shown the unit and how to wear it for your test.
 They will help you fit any monitors that need adjustments.
 The units are easy to use and quite accurate.
 You will take the unit home to perform the test.